telefonicaid/iotagent-node-lib/doc/api.md

 }
 ```

 JEXL can be used to create GeoJSON objects directly.
-The Legacy expression language does not support GeoJSON.
-However,
-there is a workaround specifically for NGSI-LD Entities which always require `location` to be encoded as GeoJSON.
-For
-`attributes` and `static_attributes` which need to be formatted as GeoJSON values, three separate input formats are
+For `attributes` and `static_attributes` which need to be formatted
+as GeoJSON values, three separate input formats are currently accepted.
+Provided the `type` is provisioned correctly,
-currently accepted.
-Provided the `type` is provisioned correctly, the `value` may be defined using any of the following
+the `value` may be defined using any of the following formats:
-formats:

 -   a comma delimited string